ncphillips/truecoders.io/_coders/antwon-ervin.markdown

   end_date: 2006-05-01 01:00:00 -05:00
   location: Bessemer, AL
   body:
+reviews:
+- teammate: Cody Winton
+  body: Antwon is an exceptional individual with a real knack for interaction and
+    explanation.
+I highly recommend Antwon for a DBA or Project Management role.
+- teammate: Martin Murphy
+  body: I highly recommend Antwon for a DBA position.
+He’s a tenacity with problems
+    and cool demeanor will make for an excellent addition to any team.
+With natural communication skills and emotional intelligence he can bridge the gap between the end user and the business requirements.
+skills:
+- title: Attendance
+  rank:
+- title: C#
+  rank:
+- title: ANSI SQL
+  rank:
+- title: JavaScript
+  rank:
+- title: Git
+  rank:
+- title: Diagnostics
+  rank:
+- title: ASP.NET
+  rank:
+- title: Soft Skills
+  rank:
+codewars_scores:
+- 4
+- 4
+- 18
+- 18
+- 70
+- 70
+- 73
 ---

 I enjoy using my resources to develop creative solutions to real world problems.
 Some of my resources include a knowledge base in C#, .NET, JavaScript, CSS, and HTML.
 I’m a strong team player and enjoy collaboration.